osalvador/ReplicaDB/.ai/context/operations.md

 ## Build and Runtime
 `pom.xml` targets Java 17 and pins JUnit Jupiter modules and Surefire 3.5.3.
-The `test` profile assembles a jar-with-dependencies; `release` and `release-no-oracle` create an executable jar and copy runtime dependencies.
+The `test` profile assembles a jar-with-dependencies; the `release` profile creates the executable jar and copies all runtime dependencies into the distribution.
 The launcher scripts resolve the distribution layout and invoke `org.replicadb.ReplicaDB`.

 `Dockerfile` uses Eclipse Temurin 17 on Ubuntu Noble; `Containerfile` uses the UBI9 OpenJDK 17 runtime.
 Both unpack a versioned release archive and start the shell launcher with `conf/replicadb.conf`.
 The Java 17 migration also requires the existing `java.nio` module-opening flag for ORC paths.